 * UK's top court rules against second medical use patent

-* Drugmaker says court decision a setback for innovation (Adds NHS, lawyer comment on possible claims against Pfizer)
+* Pfizer says decision a setback for innovation (Adds Pfizer reaction, background on case)

-LONDON, Nov 14 (Reuters) - Pfizer lost the final round in a lengthy patent battle in Britain on Wednesday after the country's highest court ruled against it in a case involving its $5 billion-a-year pain drug Lyrica, exposing the company to possible financial claims.
+LONDON, Nov 14 (Reuters) - Pfizer lost the final round in a long-running patent battle in Britain on Wednesday after the country's highest court ruled against it in a case involving its $5 billion-a-year pain drug Lyrica.

 The Supreme Court decision is a blow for the U.S. drugmaker -- which had sought to affirm a secondary medical use patent for the product -- and a win for generic drug companies Actavis, now renamed Allergan, and Mylan.